Updated 12/24

 Employee Committees & Teams Procedures

 In order to create a positive and productive work environment, IDB has allowed for the creation of employee committees.
-These committees include: the Food Bank Committee, the and Employee Recognition Committee (ERC), .
+These committees include: the Together We Give and Employee Recognition Committee (ERC) .

 These committees will hold elections in July of each year to elect the committee chair or co-chairs of that committee.
 Each committee member as of June 30th will be allowed to vote in this election.